edwardmercado/SAP-C01-Notes/README.md

 - Workspaces has 2 running modes:
     - **AlwaysOn** - billed monthly.
 Always running Workspaces.
     - **AutoStop** - billed hourly.
 Start Workspaces when you login then stops when no longer being used.
+- AWS Workspaces can **only be integrated** with AWS Directory Service (e.g. Managed AD, AD Connector, Simple AD).
+- When you create Workspaces and selected directory to use, Workspaces creates a number of security groups.
+    - These security groups will be attached to the Workspaces.

 ## AWS Directory Services